airbytehq/airbyte/.github/ISSUE_TEMPLATE/bug-report.md

 ## Severity of the bug for you
 Very low / Low / Medium / High / Critical

+## Airbyte Version
+Found in the .env file in the root of the project.

 ## Additional context
 *Environment, version, integration...*